Explore health content from A to Z.

 Depression.
 This is more likely if you have a history of mental illness or depression.

 Anemia (having fewer red blood cells than normal).
 You may feel weak and get bruises more often.
 Anemia can be life-threatening for patients with heart or blood vessel disease.
+This can be caused or worsened with ribavirin.

 Other side effects.
 These include mood swings, rash, thyroid problems, coughing, and shortness of breath.